Learn about actual and potential costs

 How do you recruit and retain your staff?

-How long has each employee that is working on my team been employed with your company?
+How long has each employee that is working on my project been employed with your company?

 If an employee that is working on my project leaves, how will you assign a new employee to the project?
 How will you maintain workflows and meet deadlines?